alvgomezv/workflow-app/README.md

 [x] Simple nodes (Init, End, Action) and conditional nodes [x] Function to create new nodes, simple and conditional, with input [x] Determine initial workflow structure
+-tried with single node for conditionas, having problems [x] Double node for conditional
-[_] Funcion to create new nodes at any point of the workflow
+[x] Funcion to create new nodes at any point of the workflow

 Workflow Algorithms
 [_] Determine algorithm to go throw the workflow